Too Little Too Late: Commercial performance

-"Too Little Too Late" also achieved success worldwide, peaking within the top 10 in six other countries in addition to the United States.
-In the United Kingdom, the single debuted at number 22 on the UK Singles Chart based on downloads alone two weeks before its physical CD release.
-This is because from 2007, the United Kingdom changed charting rules and downloaded singles can enter the UK Singles Chart at any time.
-When the song was released to physical CD, it peaked at number four, becoming JoJo's second top five and third top 10 single in the United Kingdom.
+"Too Little Too Late" achieved success worldwide, peaking within the top 10 in six other countries outside the United States.
+In the United Kingdom, the single debuted at number 22 on the UK Singles Chart based on digital downloads alone two weeks before its physical CD single release.
+Following its physical release, the song peaked at number four, becoming JoJo's second top five and third top 10 single in the United Kingdom.

-The song was hugely successful in Australia and New Zealand, reaching the top 10 in both countries.
-In the latter, 'Too Little Too Late' debuted at number 11, and reached its peak of number 5 in its 6th week.
-This was JoJo's 3rd consecutive top 5 single after Leave (Get Out) (#2), and Baby It's You (#3).
+The song reached the top 10 in both in Australia and New Zealand.
+In the latter, "Too Little Too Late" debuted at number 11 and reached its peak of number 5 in its sixth week.

-Joey Guerra of the Houston Chronicle believes "Too Little Too Late" is one of the songs that " made [JoJo] a star" due to its success.
 Considered to be her "big break" into the music industry, the song is credited with launching Cunningham's songwriting career.
 As of 2016, Cunningham considers the success of "Too Little Too Late" the highlight of her career because it was her first song to achieve international success.

 Music video

 Background

-Originally, a contest sponsored by JoJo's label and street team would've allowed a fan onto the set of the video to interview her personally on May 19 in Los Angeles but was cancelled at the last minute.
-JoJo gave fans a sneak peek of the video on June 3 in a short behind the scenes segment on CD USA.

-On June 11, pictures from the set of the first scenes from the video leaked onto Wireimage.com.
-Her RV co-star Robin Williams and his daughter Zelda appeared in the photos and in footage featured in the "Lights, Camera, Action (Behind the Scenes of the Video Shoot)" section on the Target exclusive The High Road bonus DVD.
-The full video can be accessed in "Visual Imagery (JoJo Videos)" on the DVD.
-The world premiere of "Too Little Too Late" was on July 17 on AOL Music's First View.
+JoJo gave fans a sneak peek of the video on June 3, 2006, in a short behind-the-scenes segment on CD USA.
+On June 11, pictures from the set of the video leaked onto Wireimage.com.
+Her RV co-star Robin Williams and his daughter Zelda were also on the set and appeared in behind-the-scenes footage included on the Target exclusive The High Road bonus DVD.